UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 ## ITEMS:
 Botanic items: (Plants can only spawn on `dirt` slot)
-- ^Grass seeds: spawns *grass-item* on all target dirt slots
+- Grass seeds: spawns *grass-item* on all target dirt slots
-- ^Blue seeds: spawns blueberry-items on all target dirt slots
+- Blue seeds: spawns blueberry-items on all target dirt slots
 - ITEM: generates +3 points for every target empty slot
 - ITEM: generates +5 points for every target plant item